lj020326/ansible-datacenter/roles/bootstrap_pki/README.md

 | `ca_issuer_key_path`  | `/etc/pki/cacerts/ca-key.pem` | Path to the root CA private key for signing the intermediate CA. |

 ### Key Algorithm Choice (RSA vs ECDSA)
-For the Intermediate CA (`bootstrap_pki__vault_ca_cert_info.key_algo`), ECDSA ("ecdsa") with a 256-bit key (secp256r1 curve) is the default and recommended for most modern setups.
+For the Intermediate CA (`bootstrap_pki__vault_cert_configs.key_algo`), ECDSA ("ecdsa") with a 256-bit key (secp256r1 curve) is the default and recommended for most modern setups.
 It provides equivalent security to RSA 3072-4096 bits but with better performance, smaller keys, and lower computational overhead.
 RSA is still secure and compatible but is bulkier and slower.
 Use RSA if you need broad legacy compatibility; otherwise, stick with ECDSA for efficiency and future-proofing.
 To enforce the default, avoid overriding in playbooks/inventory.

 -----